Hampton, Peterborough: Environment

 The three miles of cycleway through the southern section of Hampton are part of Peterborough's 50-mile Green Wheel route encircling the city.

 Arts

-A £50,000 sculpture competition resulted in David Nash (artist) OBE RA being commissioned to create a five piece work, The Noon Vessel, for the courtyard of Hampton College, creating shadows as the sun moves around.
+A £50,000 sculpture competition resulted in David Nash (artist) OBE RA being commissioned to create a five-piece work, The Noon Vessel, for the courtyard of Hampton College, creating shadows as the sun moves around.

 History

 The township is being developed on the site of former brick fields.
-The Ancient Romans were the first to work the Oxford clay in this area and by the twentieth century was one of the UK's most important producers of bricks.
-Bricks from this area were known as "flettons" after the town, the term later became a little more generic.
+The Ancient Romans were the first to work the Oxford clay in this area, and by the twentieth century the town was one of the UK's most important producers of bricks.
+Bricks from this area were known as "flettons" after the town; the term later became a little more generic.